xyshuai/openalex-api-examples/README.md

 ## 🎓 12.
 About This Repository

-This repository was created for demo purposes.
+ - This repository was created for demo purposes.
-Researchers may freely reuse and adapt the scripts.
+ - Researchers may freely reuse and adapt the scripts.
-However, please note that these are **not official OpenAlex scripts**.
+ - However, please note that these are not official OpenAlex scripts.

 ---